 Escobar in his home studio, March 2019.

-In 1999, Escobar and 12 former FALN members were granted clemency by then-president Bill Clinton.
+In 1999, Escobar and 12 former FALN members were granted clemency by then-president Bill Clinton following an intense campaign for their release.
 A free man, he returned to Puerto Rico and began teaching at Escuela de Artes Plásticas y Diseño in San Juan.
-Hundreds of practicing Puerto Rican artists have been his students, have learned his techniques, and have sat through semesters absorbing his radical musings.
+Hundreds of practicing Puerto Rican artists have been his students, have learned his techniques, have created alongside him, and have sat through semesters absorbing his musings.

 “In terms of international law,” Escobar says, “Under the Geneva Conventions if you are a prisoner of war, you do not have the same rights as other prisoners.
 They can accuse you of war crimes even if it’s a war of liberation.
 If they capture you and let you go, you are not supposed to engage in armed struggle.”

 Escobar maintains that he and other FALN members were just that — political prisoners.
-His qualm is that the U.S. government failed to recognize them as such, prosecuting Escobar and others as “criminals” who have simply broken laws, effectively erasing Puerto Rican history.
+The U.S. government failed to recognize them as such, prosecuting Escobar and others as “criminals who have simply broken laws, effectively erasing Puerto Rican history.

 “The constitution says that the people have the right — whatever ‘the people’ means — to use arms to rebel against any government that hinders the principals of freedom,” he says.
 “We never, ever repented using armed struggle in the fight for independence.
 I said, ‘We commit mistakes and everybody commits mistakes,’ but that’s not the same as saying, ‘I’m sorry’”.